-The customer may weekly, or more frequently if operationally driven, contact via email or telephone the appropriate PP&C section to obtain the current status on accepted work orders.
+The customer may weekly, or more frequently if operationally driven, contact via email or telephone the appropriate PCC section to obtain status on accepted work orders.
 See Annex A for contact telephone numbers.
-Units may request with the appropriate PP&C section weekly ad-hoc equipment status reports.
+Units may request the appropriate PCC section weekly ad-hoc equipment status reports.

 NOTE: Any customer with dissatisfaction concerning equipment status should first seek resolution with the shop supervisor.
-If no satisfaction is gained from the supervisor, contact the Maintenance Manager or contact the Government staff located in Suite 206 Bldg.
+If no satisfaction is gained from the supervisor, contact the Maintenance Manager, or contact the Government staff located in Suite 206 Bldg.
 5305 at Mizener complex.
 See paragraph 26 for contact numbers.